u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/website_themes/theming.rst

 File structure
 --------------

-Themes are packaged like any Odoo module.
+Themes are packaged like any Thrive Bureau ERP module.
 Even if you are designing a basic website, you need to package its theme like a module.

 ::